 Bahrick & Phelps (1987) show that the optimal interval of spaced repetition is the longest amount of time before you would have otherwise forgotten the concept.
 Brainscape essentially ensures that your pattern of repetition will be as close to this interval as possible.
 We are advancing the practice of spaced repetition that educators have been recommending for decades.

-For more information on the cognitive science behind Brainscape, you can check out our complete white paper.
+For more information on the cognitive science behind Brainscape, you can check out our complete Why It Works page all about spaced repetition.

 Sources Cited Above: